 Nobul is a referral fee network designed to collect fees by matching consumers with local real estate agents willing to pay it.
 When consumers submit information to Nobul, this information is simply shared in exchange for an undisclosed fee with real estate agents in a process known as a blind match.

-No. Nobul revenue comes from undisclosed referral fees.
+Yes and No. Nobul revenue comes from undisclosed referral fees.
 Blanket referral fees set by such networks range anywhere between 25%-40% of the entire agent's commission.
 Nobul is a pay-to-play scheme that offers biased matches for financial gain.
 The main qualification for real estate agents who participate with Nobul is their willingness to pay a referral fee.

 Your review has been successfully received.
 Please allow 24 hours for your review to become available.